pythonindia/inpycon2023/data/faq.md

 - Access to Kid's engagement (by Volunteers) at the Venue

 #### Is there a different ticket for the Devsprints?
 No, you do not need a ticket for Devsprints.
-Devsprints are open to all participants.
+Devsprints are open to all participants and is free to attend.

 #### Is accommodation included in the ticket?
 No, it doesn’t include accommodation.